 Our operations are subject to hazards and risks normally associated with the daily operations of our data center facilities.
 Currently, we maintain insurance policies in four categories: business interruption for lost profits, property and casualty, public liability, and commercial employee insurance.
-Our business interruption insurance for lost profits includes coverage for business interruptions, our property and casualty insurance includes coverage for equipment medical insurance.
+Our business interruption insurance for lost profits includes coverage for business interruptions, our property and casualty insurance includes coverage for equipment breakdowns and our commercial employee insurance includes employee group insurance and senior management medical insurance.
 We believe our insurance coverage adequately covers the risks of our daily business operations.
 However, our current insurance policies may be insufficient in the event of a prolonged or catastrophic event.
 The occurrence of any such event that is not entirely covered by our insurance policies may result in interruption of our operations and subject us to significant losses or liabilities and damage our reputation as a provider of business continuity services.
 In addition, any losses or liabilities that are not covered by our current insurance policies may have a material adverse effect on our business, financial condition and results of operations.